HMS Arethusa (26): History

 While on Operation Stoneage, a torpedo from an Italian aircraft struck Arethusa on 18 November 1942 and caused many casualties.
 She received temporary repair work in Alexandria that lasted until 7 February 1943, after which she proceeded to Charleston Navy Yard, Charleston, South Carolina, United States, for full repair.
 These were completed by 15 December 1943 and the ship then returned to Britain.
 (Note: Arethusa was steaming at 18 kn when the torpedo hit the port side below B turret, blowing a hole 53 by 35 ft in the side.
 The ship caught fire from A turret back to the bridge and flooded to the waterline for 100 ft back from the bow.
 The ship listed to port by 15° and fuel oil was transferred to the starboard tanks to compensate; power failed except to the rear of the forward boiler room and the telephones failed.
 Despite the damage and occasional air attacks, Arethusa was towed backwards to Alexandria by Petard.
 After shifting the anchor chains astern, the crew managed to get the starboard propeller under water and sail backwards at slow astern, arriving during the evening of 21 November; the ship was under repair for more than a year in the US.)

 In 1941 Arethusa had been adopted by the people of Swansea.
 A memorial relief to the 156 men killed in the November 1942 aircraft attack can still be viewed in the city's Maritime Quarter.
 Swansea Museum's reserve collection at its Landore facility contains the ship's badge, a 20 mm Oerlikon AA gun salvaged from the Newport scrapyard, and a scale model of the ship.

-She did not become fully operational again until early June 1944, when she sailed for the invasion of Normandy, forming part of Force "D" off Sword Beach.
-She had the honour of carrying King George VI across the channel to Normandy, when he toured the beaches and visited the Allied command headquarters.
+She did not become fully operational again until early June 1944, when she sailed for the invasion of Normandy, forming part of Force D off Sword Beach.
+She carried George VI across the channel to Normandy, when he toured the beaches and visited the Allied command headquarters.
 On 24 June she came under air attack in Seine Bay and sustained some damage.
 On 25 June a magnetic mine detonated in her wake.
 The shock damage was fairly extensive, the cruiser went to Portsmouth for repairs then to a commercial yard for yet another refit and did not return to service until September.

 By January 1945, she was part of the 15th Cruiser Squadron with the Mediterranean Fleet and stayed there until October 1945 when she returned to Britain and was immediately placed in the reserve (at the Nore).
 There was a tentative plan to sell her to the Royal Norwegian Navy in 1946 but this came to nothing and she was placed in category 'B' reserve.
 Because the Navy considered her class of ships too small to be worth modernising, the Navy used Arethusa for trials and experiments in 1949 before allocating her to BISCO for disposal.
 On 9 May 1950, she arrived at Cashmore's, Newport, for breaking up.